hm-group-public-interview/21k/README.md

 ## Technical Requirements

 - Use the [Figma](https://www.figma.com/file/Jxnc0GcWfB3Gs3dZ8KcmlU/CODE-Test-21k?type=design&node-id=0%3A1&mode=design&t=sqHsEXIWCKLxwJL3-1) for precise UI
-- Utilize the data and relevant fields from runs.json.
+- Utilise the data and relevant fields from runs.json.
 - The fonts in use are Google fonts and can be seen in Figma
 - Headless UI libraries such as Radix, Headless UI, or Shadcdn are permissible, provided they are easily decoupled and replaceable.
 - If the project requires credentials, communicate them to us directly via message or provide a .env.example file.